How to make certified translations of official documents

 Find a notary or someone with notarial powers

-(with a notarial stamp),
+(with a notarial stamp):

-you can simply ask for this small favor the clerks at a local
+You can simply ask for this small favor the clerks at a local

 branch of your favorite bank